 Michele received a B.A. in Social Work and Sociology from the University of Wisconsin-Whitewater, and a M.A. in Conflict Resolution/ International Studies from the University of Denver.
 She thoroughly enjoys being in nature and is happiest when near water or in the mountains.
 When free time presents itself she also enjoys traveling, reading, meditating, exercising and mostly spending time her family, who makes her laugh on a daily basis and constantly reminds her of just how good life really is.

-Prior to joining the Usona team, Rassamee nourished her ardor for the natural world through designing and working in gardens and prairies, tending to the well-being, growth, and beauty of the silent lives of plants.
-Guided by her curiosity around consciousness and perception, she has spent years studying and practicing contemplative and somatic modalities that facilitate the integration and healing processes of the mind and body.
+Prior to joining the Usona team, Rassamee worked in the design and maintenance of gardens and prairies, tending to the well-being, growth, and beauty of the silent lives of plants.
+She has also dedicated many years to studying contemplative and somatic practices that facilitate the integration and healing processes of the mind and body.

 Rassamee holds B.A. degrees in Environmental Studies and Asian studies with a concentration in Southeast Asia from the University of Wisconsin-Madison.
-Outside of work, she enjoys practicing yoga, beingin nature, ecstatic dance and poetry, improvisational art, and spending time with family and loved ones.
+Outside of work, she enjoys practicing yoga, exploring in nature, ecstatic dance and poetry, improvisational art, and spending time with family and loved ones.

 Robert Kargo, PhD – Medicinal Chemist